Asqatasun/Asqatasun/Rule 1.1.2.md

 #### Process

-Test the presence of an "alt" attribute in each element of the selection set.
+Test the presence of an `alt` attribute in each element of the selection set.

 -   used nomenclature : none